 What kind of training does a computer forensics investigator need?

 Computer forensics investigators typically need at least a bachelor degree in computer forensics, cyber crime, computer science or other related field.
-Those interested in computer forensics who do not want to earn an advanced degree may enjoy a career as a computer forensics technician.
 Many computer forensics investigators begin their careers in military or law enforcement positions.
 Prospective computer forensics investigators typically complete courses in investigation, management, incident handling, Internet crime, network security, and accounting.
 Many students complete internships while pursuing their education to gain practical experience in the field.
 Most employers provide on the job training where new computer forensics investigators learn the essential investigative methods and policies and procedures.
 Some states require computer forensics investigators to be licensed private investigators.
 Computer forensics investigators must keep up with the rapidly changing technologies.
 They regularly complete continuing education and additional training throughout their careers.

 What are the prospects for a career as a computer forensics investigator?

-Employment of computer forensics investigators is expected to grow faster than average for all professions, increasing 18% through 2016 (1).
+Employment of computer forensics investigators is expected to grow faster than average for all professions, increasing 18% from 2006 to 2016 (1).
 Technological advances and increased demand for investigation of computer crime will drive job growth.